 Our Contractors and Supply Chains

-Glasgow Life procure a wide range of goods, services and works from suppliers and contractors.
+Glasgow Life procures a wide range of goods, services and works from suppliers and contractors.
 Procuring goods, services and works from suppliers and contractors linked to supply chains across the world presents risks of slavery and human trafficking.
-Glasgow Life believe that this risk is minimised through the due diligence process carried out on our suppliers and contractors.
+Glasgow Life believes that this risk is minimised through the due diligence process carried out on our suppliers and contractors.
 Glasgow Life’s procurement processes ensure that all staff approach procurement in a way that is legally compliant and which minimises the risk of modern slavery and human trafficking in our supply chains.
 Our commitment to acting ethically and with integrity in all our procurement business relationships embeds our obligations to ensure slavery and human trafficking is minimised.

-Glasgow Life utilise many national and sectoral framework agreements to let contracts where stringent due diligence processes have been implemented as part of the procurement processes.
+Glasgow Life utilises many national and sectoral framework agreements to let contracts where stringent due diligence processes have been implemented as part of the procurement processes.

-In conducting its own procurement, Glasgow Life utilise the measures available to them through public procurement legislation to ensure suppliers and contractors comply with environmental, social and labour laws when undertaking public contracts.
+In conducting its own procurement, Glasgow Life utilises the measures available to it through public procurement legislation to ensure suppliers and contractors comply with environmental, social and labour laws when undertaking public contracts.
 Glasgow Life uses the Single Procurement Document Scotland (SPD), an electronic self-declaration document submitted by contractors and suppliers in tendering for contracts.
 The utilisation of the SPD and relevant Scottish Government sustainable procurement tools and guidance provides assistance in ensuring suppliers and contractors, and their supply chain, is compliant with Human Trafficking and Exploitation Act 2015 and Modern Slavery Act 2015.These techniques cannot guarantee that there will never be an instance of modern slavery in our supply chains, however, they can significantly minimise the risk.

-To have sight of any regulated Glasgow Life contracts please sign in or register for free to Public Contracts Scotland (PCS) website where you will be able to download Glasgow Life’s Contract Register.
+To have sight of any regulated Glasgow Life contracts please sign in or register for free to the Public Contracts Scotland (PCS) website where you will be able to download Glasgow Life’s Contract Register.

 Risk Assessment